Skip to main content

-Claude does not currently use one universal verification flow for every account.
-The first useful question is which Claude check you are actually seeing: phone verification for many new consumer signups, limited-use-case identity verification, a separate payment-method verification prompt, or an eligibility or safety block that verification will not override.
+The first useful question is which Claude check you are actually seeing: phone verification for many new consumer signups, limited-use-case identity verification, a separate payment-method verification prompt, finance/compliance KYC agent material that is not about your personal Claude account, or an eligibility or safety block that verification will not override.

 That split changes the right next step immediately.
 If Claude is asking for a phone number, the problem is usually whether you have a supported-location mobile number that can receive SMS.
 If it is asking for ID, you are in a narrower government-ID branch.
 If it is a billing modal, stay on the payment path.
 If you already verified something and still cannot use Claude, the real lane is often location, age, Terms, or Usage Policy enforcement instead.

-Current Anthropic help pages still document those as separate surfaces as of April 16, 2026.
-Phone verification remains the baseline for many new consumer accounts, identity verification appears only for some use cases, payment verification is its own billing flow, and none of those checks turns an unsupported region or policy block into an allowed account.
+Current Anthropic help pages still document those as separate surfaces as of June 17, 2026.
+Phone verification remains the baseline for many new consumer accounts, identity verification appears only for some use cases, payment verification is its own billing flow, age assurance can be a separate Yoti-backed check, and none of those checks turns an unsupported region or policy block into an allowed account.
 The useful first move is not to hunt for a generic verification workaround.
-It is to match the prompt to the correct branch first.
+It is to match the prompt, product page, or account state to the correct branch first.

 The 30-second verification map